-Year ended August 31, 2021 \$ Year ended August 31, 2020 \$ Salaries and contract fee expense of key management 799,109 478,244 Value of RSUs expensed (note 10) 110,000 - Value of stock options with officers and directors expensed (note 10) 1,131,857 26,392 2,040,966 504,636
+Year ended August 31, 2022 \$ Year ended August 31, 2021 \$ Salaries and contract fee expense of key management 1,168,010 799,109 Value of RSUs expensed (note 10) 59,667 110,000 Value of stock options with officers and directors expensed (note 10) 651,308 1,131,857 1,878,985 2,040,966

-As at August 31, 2021, a total of \$18,233 (August 31, 2020 - \$21,038) is included in accounts payable and accrued liabilities with respect to amounts due to key executive management for service contract obligations and expenses.
+As at August 31, 2022, a total of \$20,164 (August 31, 2021 - \$18,233) is included in accounts payable and accrued liabilities with respect to amounts due to key executive management for service contract obligations and expenses.

-The Company has management service agreements with each of its President and Chief Executive Officer, Vice President, Exploration, Vice President, Business Development and Chief Financial Officer which provide for a payment upon termination without cause.
-The President and Chief Executive Officer would be entitled to the greater of one months' compensation for each year of service or six months' compensation.
-With respect to the Vice President Exploration a payment equivalent to six months' compensation would be payable upon termination without cause.
-With respect to the Vice President Business Development and Chief Financial Officer, payments equivalent to three months' compensation is payable upon termination without cause.
-The service agreements for the Vice President Exploration, Vice President Business Development and Chief Financial Officer also provide that under certain conditions, including a change in control of the Company, that each of these individuals would be entitled to a lump sum payment.
-These payments are equivalent to twelve months' compensation with respect to both the Vice President Exploration and six months' compensation with respect to both the Vice President Business Development and Chief Financial Officer.
+The Company has management service agreements with each of its Chief Executive Officer, Vice President, Exploration and Chief Financial Officer which provide for a payment upon termination without cause.
+The Chief Executive Officer and Vice President Exploration would be entitled to six months' compensation upon termination without cause.
+With respect to the Chief Financial Officer, a payment equivalent to three months' compensation is payable upon termination without cause.
+The service agreements for the Chief Executive Officer, Vice President Exploration and Chief Financial Officer also provide that under certain conditions, including a change in control of the Company, that each of these individuals would be entitled to a lump sum payment.
+These payments are equivalent to twelve months' compensation with respect to the Chief Executive Officer and Vice President Exploration and six months' compensation with respect to the Chief Financial Officer.

-13. Financial instruments and risk management
+12. Financial instruments and risk management

-As at August 31, 2021 and 2020, the Company's financial instruments include cash and cash equivalents, restricted deposits, marketable securities, accounts payable and accrued liabilities.
+As at August 31, 2022 and 2021, the Company's financial instruments include cash and cash equivalents, restricted deposits, marketable securities, accounts payable and accrued liabilities.
 Due to the short-term nature of these financial instruments the carrying values approximate their fair values.
 The Company examines the various financial risks to which it may be exposed and assesses the impact and likelihood of those risks.
 The Company may be exposed to various financial risks related to credit risk, liquidity risk, price risk and currency risk.
 Where material, these risks are reviewed and monitored by the Board of Directors of the Company.

-Credit risk
+Credit risl

 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash and cash equivalents and restricted deposits.
-The Company's cash and restricted deposit is held at a major Canadian financial institution in both Canada and Jamaica and a major financial institution in Peru.
+The Company's cash and restricted deposits are held at a major Canadian financial institution in both Canada and Jamaica and a major financial institution in Peru.
 The maximum exposure to credit risk is equivalent to the carrying amount.
-As at August 31, 2021, the Company does not consider any of its financial assets to be impaired.
+As at August 31, 2022, the Company does not consider any of its financial assets to be impaired.

-Liquidity risl
+Liquidity risk

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company manages liquidity risk through monitoring cash outflows due in its day-to-day business and by regular cash flow forecasting of cash requirements to fund exploration projects and operating costs.
-As at August 31, 2021, the Company's liabilities included accounts payable and accrued liabilities of \$1,146,648 all of which are due within normal trade terms of generally 30 days (see note 1, going concern).
+As at August 31, 2022, the Company's liabilities included accounts payable and accrued liabilities of \$1,011,616 all of which are due within normal trade terms of generally 30 days (see note 1, going concern).